kaltura/developer-platform-docs/documentation/player-portal/web/playkit-js-ui/custom-ui-presets.md

 ## Defining a preset

-A preset is a simple function that returns a tree that defines the compoentns structure to be used in a layout.
+A preset is a simple function that returns a tree that defines the components structure to be used in a layout.

 For example- Let's say that we want our fullscreen UI to have only the bottom bar with the fullscreen control. nothing else.